psycopg/psycopg2/doc/src/connection.rst

             a new large object and and have its OID assigned automatically.
         :param mode: Access mode to the object, see below.
         :param new_oid: Create a new object using the specified OID.
-The function raises `OperationalError` if the OID is already in use.
+The function raises `~psycopg2.OperationalError` if the OID is already in use.
 Default is 0, meaning assign a new one automatically.
         :param new_file: The name of a file to be imported in the the database (using the |lo_import|_ function)
         :param lobject_factory: Subclass of